typelevel/cats/docs/src/main/tut/faq.md

  * [What does this symbol mean?](#symbol)
  * [How can I help?](#contributing)

-## <a id="diff-scalaz" href="#diff-scalaz"></a>What is the difference between cats and scalaz?

-The goal for both Cats and [Scalaz](https://github.com/scalaz/scalaz) are the same: facilitate pure functional programming in Scala applications; the underlying core strategy is different.
-Scalaz took the approach of trying to provide a single batteries-included *standard library* for FP that powers the Scala applications.
-Cats, on the other hand, aims to help build an [ecosystem](/cats/#ecosystem) of pure FP libraries by providing a solid and stable foundation.
-These libaries can have their own styles and personalities, competing with each other, while at the same time playing nice.
-It is through this ecosystem of FP libraries (cats included) that Scala applications can be powered with "FP awesome-ness" and beyond by picking whatever best fit their needs.

-Based on this core strategy, Cats took a [modular](/cats/#modularity) approach and focuses on providing core, [binary compatible](/cats/#a-namebinary-compatibility-and-versioning), [approachable](/cats/#approachability) and [efficient](/cats/#efficiency) abstractions.
-It also takes great effort in providing a welcoming and supportive [community environment](https://gitter.im/typelevel/cats) and a comprehensive beginner-friendly [documentation](/cats/#documentation).

-We believe that both Cats and Scalaz strategies have their merits and shortcomings, and it's a positive thing for the scala community to have both.

 ## <a id="what-imports" href="#what-imports"></a>What imports do I need?

 The easiest approach to cats imports is to import everything that's commonly needed: